NoahHenrikKleinschmidt/qpcr/docs/source/gettingstarted.rst

 Qupid
 =====

-In case you are not the type who likes to code, ``qpcr`` offers a grphical user interface in form of a Web App called **Qupid**.
+In case you are not the type who likes to code, ``qpcr`` offers a graphical user interface in form of a Web App called **Qupid**.
 Qupid offers the main functionalities of ``qpcr`` but naturally lacks the full customizability that coding would offer.
 However, it is easy to use and can save you a lot of time.
-The simplest analysis just requires some 4 Button clicks and about 40 seconds to finish (it's worth checking out!).
+The simplest analysis just requires some 4 button clicks and about 40 seconds to finish (it's worth checking out!).
-You can `access Qupid via Streamlit <https://noahhenrikkleinschmidt-qupid-srcmain-48pd7p.streamlit.app>`_.
+You will find a direct access link on `Qupid's GitHub repository<https://github.com/NoahHenrikKleinschmidt/Qupid>`_.
 There is also a tutorial on how to use it `available here <https://github.com/NoahHenrikKleinschmidt/Qupid/blob/main/Tutorial.ipynb>`_.

 .. image:: resources/Qupid_upload_files.png